Phinneas/landing-page/src/content/services/research.md

 ---
 order: 3
 title: Research & Prototyping
-description: Define requirements and architect solutions to technical puzzles, from tooling pipelines to utility DAOs.
+description: We take stakeholder interests and goals and turn them into requirements and clickable wireframes.
+We design and implement beautiful, reactive web3 apps.
 ---